isovector/certainty-by-construction/src/book/3-proofs.lagda.md

 ```

 In order to give a proof of this fact, we must bind the parameter on the left
-side of the equals (in fact, we don't even need to give it a name), but `refl`
+side of the equals (in fact, we don't even need to give it a name), but `ctor:refl`
 is sufficient on the right side:

 ```agda
     0+x≡x _ = refl
 ```

-There are two equally valid interpretations of `0+x≡x`.
+There are two equally valid interpretations of `def:0+x≡x`.
 The first is exactly the
 equation we wrote earlier, namely:

 $$